Capital Gains Tax for Business: An In-depth Guide

 Capital gains were untaxed until CGT was introduced in 1965.
 CGT rates underwent changes in 1998, 2008, 2010 and 2016.
 In 2020, the Office for Tax Simplification proposed further changes including the alignment of CGT with Income Tax and a reduction in the CGT allowance.

-The types of business affected by CGT are sole traders and partnerships.
-Sole traders, the self-employed and partners in businesses pay tax through self-assessment.
+Yes – the types of business affected by CGT are sole traders and partnerships.
+Sole traders, the self-employed, and partners in businesses pay tax through self-assessment.
 Alongside earned income, chargeable gains which are subject to CGT must be declared.
 Limited companies are not subject to CGT, but pay Corporation Tax, including on gains from the disposal of assets.

 Which asset disposals are covered by CGT?